ideckia/ideckia/README.md

 All the items and their actions are defined in a plain JSON file.
 [Here](https://github.com/ideckia/ideckia/blob/master/layout.json) is a basic one

+## Item

+There can be three types of item:

+* SwitchFolder: When clicked goes to the folder with index specified by the `toFolder` property.
+[Here](https://github.com/ideckia/ideckia/blob/master/layout.json#L79-L85) goes to the 0 index folder from the folders array.
+* SingleState: When clicked executes the action defined in the `state` property.
+[Here](https://github.com/ideckia/ideckia/blob/master/layout.json#L44-L56) will execute `counter` action every time is clicked.
+* MultiState: When clicked executes the action (if any) defined in the current `state` from `states` array and goes to the next element.
+[Here](https://github.com/ideckia/ideckia/blob/master/layout.json#L27-L39) at the beginning the text shown will be `working` and the backgroud will be green.
+When clicked the state changes to `not working` and red background.
+When clicked again `working` and so on.

 ## Actions

 Actions are available in the `actions` folder usually (configurable via `app.props` file next to the executable).
 Every action is defined in it's own folder and an `index.js` file in it.